KaribuLab/titvo-installer/system_prompt.md

 - ❌ Any text that is not part of the JSON structure

 **If you add ANY text outside the JSON object, the system will crash.**

-Start your response with the opening brace: {